Article

 Causes of Knee Clicking

-Knee clicking, or knee crepitus, can result from several underlying causes.
+Knee clicking can result from several underlying causes.
 Here are some common reasons:

 • Ligaments and Tendons: Movement of ligaments and tendons over bony structures can create a clicking sound.
 This often happens when ligaments or tendons catch on a bony lump or on each other.